sahand995/Informed-RRT-Star/README.md

 # Informed RRT*
-I have developed an Informed Rapidly-exploring Random Tree-star with C# Programming.
+I have developed the Informed Rapidly-exploring Random Tree-Star (RRT*) algorithm with C# Programming.

-it is an algorithm that aims to achieve the shortest path by generating a tree from the [startpoint] to the [endpoint] without colliding with obstacles.
+The method aims to achieve the shortest path between two given points by generating a tree from the [startpoint] to the [endpoint] without colliding with the obstacles.

-The informed version of the RRT* algorithm has the same performance as the RRT* until a solution is found.
+The informed version of the RRT* algorithm performs the same as the RRT* until a solution is found.
 However, this algorithm only generates new random nodes in an area where the previously found path may be improved.

 ### Assumption: